JavierBL89/Battleship-Game-Code-Insitute-Porfolio-Proyect/README.md

 On this project i faced problems and challenges on every single method as new to Python and classes which i still need to work on to understand them.

-I tried to write down all the problems i faced while developing, and takin images of them. so i could explain them on this section.
+I tried to write down all the problems i faced while developing, and takin images of them so i could explain them on this section.

 Now i go through all of them on my notebook and they don't make any sense...i don't even remember them... so here only the ones that make sense :)

  - **Fixed bugs**

  * **Bug**.
-Whe creating a board i wanted to show numbers on every row as landmarks for the user.
-The aproched i took was **1st image**, but when printing the board with ships or shots nor these or the row numbers were shown.
+When creating a board i wanted to show numbers on every row as landmarks for the user.
+The approched i took was **see 1st image**, but when printing the board with ships or shots nor these or the row numbers were shown.

     **Fix**.
 From one of the resourses metioned bellow(see Code Credits) i took the next approach.
 Initialize a count outside the if statement, and increases along depending of the numbers of rows in th board **see commented code on the 2nd image**